anultravioletaurora/OpenAI-Discord-Bridge/README.md

 # discord-gpt
-A bot that connects Discord to ChatGPT because it's 2023
+A bot that connects Discord to ChatGPT because it's 2023.
+You and your fellow Discordians can bask in it's generative goodness

 ### Relies on:
 - https://github.com/discordjs/discord.js
 - https://github.com/openai/openai-node

-The idea is that this will be a bot that gets invoked through Discord, and then ChatGPT spits out it's AI-generated goodness into the channel

 ### Features:
 - Invoke via slash-commands